 Webinar marketing is multifaceted: Webinars educate, engage, automate, and convert, and each process supports the other in a cycle.
 That makes webinars a perfect medium for building a long-term video marketing strategy.

-ClickMeeting refers to this strategy as the Webinar Flywheel,” showing how you can use webinar marketing at every stage of the sales funnel and—at the same time—how it transforms the idea of the linear funnel into a cycle:
+ClickMeeting refers to this as the webinar flywheel strategy, showing how you can use webinar marketing at every stage of the sales funnel and—at the same time—how it transforms the idea of the linear funnel into a cycle:

 As you’ll see later, the concept of “the whole drives the parts, and every part supports others as well as builds the whole” is exactly what a lead-generating video content marketing strategy should be.